BLCM/DataDumper/README.md

 12. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.

-Steps 1 and 2 should take about two hours each, and generate about a 6GB logfile each.
+For BL2, steps 1 and 2 should take about two hours each, and generate about a 6GB logfile each.
 Step 4 should take about 90 minutes, and generate another 6GB file.
 While processing, you'll want another 8GB or so free space beyond that, to allow for processing.
 So make sure you've got at least